 If you haven’t already connected with me on Linkedin, I’d be delighted to welcome you to my network!
 Connect with me on Linkedin.

-If you are only starting off on your own HSE journey, check our post on How to become a health and safety officer for some guidance.
+If you are only starting off on your own HSE journey, check our post on how to get involved in Health, Safety & Environment for some additional guidance.

 Nobody said it was easy